Critical psychology

+The field of critical psychology does not fall under a monolithic category.
+One can observe different starting points of critiques, similarities, as well as substantial differences.
+Thus, critical psychology should be perceived as an “umbrella term” that includes various critiques against the status quo of mainstream psychology.
+A common theme of critical approaches in psychology is the assessment of the social effects of psychological theories and practices.
+Critical psychology is a movement that challenges psychology to work towards emancipation and social justice, and that opposes the uses of psychology to perpetuate oppression and injustice.

 Critical psychologists believe that mainstream psychology fails to consider how power differences and discrimination between social classes and groups can impact an individual's or a group's mental and physical well-being.
 Mainstream psychology does this only in part by attempting to explain behavior at the individual level.
-However, it largely ignores institutional racism, postcolonialism and deficits in social justice for minority groups based on differences in observable characteristics such as gender, ethnicity, religion religious minority, sexual orientation, LGBTQ+ or disability.
+However, it largely ignores institutional racism, postcolonialism and deficits in social justice for minority groups based on differences in observable characteristics such as gender, ethnicity, religious minority, sexual orientation, or disability.

 Origins

+Psychology, draws a history filled with theoretical and political conflict.
+Within its history various stream of critiques have emerged, some of them sharing similarities, as well as different starting points and substantial differences.
 Criticisms of mainstream psychology consistent with current critical psychology usage have existed since psychology's modern development in the late 19th century.
 Use of the term critical psychology started in the 1970s at the Freie Universität Berlin.
 The German branch of critical psychology predates and has developed largely separately from the rest of the field.
 As of May 2007, only a few works have been translated into English.
 The German Critical Psychology movement is rooted in the post-war student revolt of the late 1960s; see German student movement.
 Marx's Critique of Political Economy played an important role in the German branch of the student revolt, which was centered in West Berlin.
 At that time, the capitalist city of West Berlin was surrounded by communist-ruled East Germany, and represented a "hot spot" of political and ideological controversy for the revolutionary German students.
 The sociological foundations of critical psychology are decidedly Marxist.